Marble Cliff Mayor's Court

 This page will help you find out information you need to know about going to court in the Marble Cliff Mayor’s Court.
 Other pages in this site will provide information about different types of criminal cases and traffic cases.
 By researching your particular type of case, as well as the court you will be visiting, you will have a good idea about what you should expect in your case.
 Once you have information about the court and your type of case, researching attorneys should come next.
 Having someone with expertise and experience working on your side to help you through the case would be a huge benefit.

 Website: Marble Cliff Mayor’s Court

-Kent E. Studebaker is the current mayor of Marble Cliff, and he appoints magistrates to preside in the mayor’s court.
-The Marble Cliff Mayor’s Court is in session on the 1st and 3rd Monday of each month.
-They hold court at the Grandview Heights Municipal Building.
-The court sessions start at 4:15 pm.
+The Mayor’s Court is in session on the 1st and 3rd Monday of each month.
+As the court does not have its own building, court sessions occur at the Grandview Heights Municipal Building.
+The court sessions typically start at 4:15 pm.
 In some cases, the regular court date might fall on a holiday.
-If that happens, they simply hold court the following day, Tuesday, at 4:15 pm.
+If that happens, they simply hold court the following day.

-When you find yourself facing a court appearance, you want to have the right legal help on your side.
-We practice in the Marble Cliff Mayor’s court, and we can help you.
-Our practice focuses on DUI / OVI defense, as well as vehicular homicide & assault defense.
-You can find out more information about us and our firm on this site, and you can also review past case results and client reviews.
-We keep my caseload low enough to give every client the attention they deserve, and our fees are relatively high.
-To set up a free phone consultation, you can EMAIL or call us at 614-717-1177.
+When you find yourself facing a court appearance, you want to have the right legal representation.
+The Dominy Law Firm provides representation for clients in the Marble Cliff Mayor’s court, and we can help you.
+Our practice focuses on DUI / OVI defense and criminal defense, and we have been in business since 1997.
+This site has more information to help you learn about us, and it also has past case results and client reviews.
+We keep our caseload low enough to give every client personal attention, and our fees are relatively high.
+You can set up a free phone consultation using a CONTACT FORM or by calling us at 614-717-1177.